WE WELCOME YOUR APPLICATION!

 * Exclusively nationals from the USA, the English speaking part of Canada, U.K., Ireland, Australia and New Zealand are exempt from the English language requirement.

 **Apply early for the language tests; it may take a long time to register and for the test to be processed.
 We allow for an extra time allowance for the English test scores.
 TOEFL/IELTS test scores have to be received at latest by 15.
-February 2017.
-All other application documents on this list must be uploaded by the deadline.
+February 2018.
+All other application documents on this list must must also be uploaded by the deadline.

 ***Nationals of P.R. of China: In order to obtain the NUFFIC certificate to be able to study in The Netherlands you need to take the IELTS or TOEFL test.
 A NUFFIC certificate must be sent to NTNU as proof of validity of qualifications at date of application.